-Part 1.2 specifies that any failure to comply with the conditions of the permit constitutes a violation of the CWA.
-Where requirements and schedules for taking corrective actions are included, the time intervals are schedules considered reasonable for making repairs and improvements.
+Part 1.2 states that noncompliance with any of the requirements of this permit constitutes a violation of the Clean Water Act (CWA) and A.R.S.
+Title 49, Chapter 2, Article 3.1.
+Non-compliance with requirements of this permit that apply to discharges to WOTUS constitute a violation of the CWA.
+For discharges to a WOTUS, where requirements and schedules for taking corrective actions are included, the time intervals are schedules considered reasonable for making repairs and improvements.
 For provisions specifying a time period to remedy noncompliance, the initial failure, such as a violation of a numeric or non-numeric effluent limitation, constitutes a violation of the MSGP and the CWA, and subsequent failure to remedy such deficiencies within the specified time periods constitutes an independent, additional violation of the permit and CWA.